-- 4) Click on Interactive gradient tool in the Transformations toolbar.
-This displays a dashed line connecting two colored squares (Figure 95) filled with colors in the From Color and To Color being used for the selected gradient. - 5) Select the type of gradient required for the object from the options in the Type drop-down list.
+- 1) Make sure the object is selected in a drawing. - 2) Open the Area page on the Area dialog, then click on Gradient. - 3) Go to View > Toolbars > Transformations on the Menu bar, or click on Transformations in the Line and Filling toolbar to open the Transformations toolbar. - 4) Click on Interactive gradient tool in the Transformations toolbar.
+This displays a dashed line connecting two colored squares (Figure 94) filled with colors in the From Color and To Color being used for the selected gradient. - 5) Select the type of gradient required for the object from the options in the Type drop-down list.
 Properties available for adjustment depend on the gradient type selected, as explained below.
-Moving the squares has different effects depending on gradient type, see Table 8: Changing gradient properties for information. - 6) Click OK to save the changes and close the Area dialog.
+Moving the squares has different effects depending on gradient type. see Table 8: Changing gradient properties for information. - 6) Click OK to save the changes and close the Area dialog.